Is Repeater-Assisted Massive MIMO Compatible with Dynamic TDD?: OPTIMIZING THE REPEATER GAIN

 \subsection{Maximizing the SINR in DL and UL}

-With the SINRs expressed as in \eqref{eq:SINR_du}, we can find a globally optimal amplification gain $r_\text{r}$ which maximizes the SINR for a given phase shift $\phi_\text{r}$.
+With the SINRs expressed as in \eqref{eq:SINR_du}, we can find a globally optimal amplification gain $r_\text{r}$ which maximizes the SINR for a given phase shift $\phi_\text{r}$ and for given precoding/combining vectors $\{ \w_k \}$ and $\{ \vv_j \}$.
 To this end, first note that by using the quotient rule, the partial derivative of \eqref{eq:SINR_du} with respect to $r_\text{r}$ can be obtained as

 The numerator of \eqref{eq:dSINR_du} is a second-order polynomial in $r_\text{r}$.
 Thus, with $c_0 = a_1 b_0 - a_0 b_1,\ c_1 = a_2 b_0 - a_0 b_2,\ c_2 = a_2 b_1 - a_1 b_2$, the stationary points of \eqref{eq:SINR_du} are